LLM-Evaluation-s-Always-Fatiguing/leaf-playground-webui/README.md

   - Ensure the registration occurs after the validation process by `checkMetrics`.

+### Environment Variables

+This project includes the following environment variables:

+1. `PLAYGROUND_SERVER_BASE_URL`: Defines the Playground Server's URL, with a default setting of http://127.0.0.1:8000

+2. `WEB_UI_EXTERNAL_URL`: This represents the external URL where the WebUI is accessible post-deployment, initially set as undefined.
+This URL is particularly used in creating links for human agents.

 ### Make WebUI Bundle

 To make a production-ready bundle, run the following command: